Yash094/Memer-API/README.md

 ### Installation

-1. Get a free API Key at our [Discord Server.](https://memer-api.live/discord)
+1. Get a free API Key at our
 2. Install the package
    ```sh
    npm install memer-api@latest